South Africa Surf Spots

 In Cape Town, the average high temperature is of 22ºC (71,6F) and the average low temperature is of 11,4ºC (52,5F).

-The 25th largest country in the world offers 2,798 kilometres of coastline, which means hundreds of top class surf spots.
+The 25th largest country in the world offers 2,798 kilometers of coastline, which means hundreds of top class surf spots.
 It wouldn't be a lie to say that South Africa has the best surfing waves of the entire African Continent.

 The best surf peaks are very much crowded and might be threatened by sharks, so caution is advised.
 The world's greatest predator, the white shark, enjoys the warm water of the African country.